Paul to force vote on $110B Saudi arms deal

 Washington (CNN)Sen. Rand Paul intends to force a vote in the Senate on the $110 billion arms deal to Saudi Arabia that President Donald Trump announced during his visit there, to a Paul aide told CNN.

-Paul is expected to introduce a measure to disapprove of the sale later Tuesday, and he has the ability under Senate rules to eventually force a vote on it.
+Paul is expected to introduce a measure to disapprove of the sale later this week, and he has the ability under Senate rules to eventually force a vote on it.

 The Kentucky Republican is concerned that giving more arms to Saudi Arabia could drag the US further into the Saudi-led war in Yemen and worsen the humanitarian situation there.

-Note: This story has been updated to reflect new developments.